-The father of Mad Dog Vachon saw his son’s shootfighting ability from a young age and did everything he could to foster his son’s skills and aggression in a positive way.
+The father of Mad Dog Vachon saw his son’s shootfighting ability from a young age and did everything he could to positively foster his son’s skills and aggression.
 That’s not to say there weren’t fights along the way!
-From taking on schoolboys to discovering professional wrestling off of the advice of a mafia godfather, Vachon’s story is quite a tale.
+From taking on schoolboys to discovering professional wrestling off of the advice of a mafia godfather, Vachon’s story is quite a tale!

 The Life and Times of Mad Dog Vachon